efugier/smartcat/README.md

 # smartcat (sc)

 Puts a brain behind `cat`!
-CLI interface to bring language models in the Unix ecosystem and allow power users to make the most out of llms.
+CLI interface to bring language models in the Unix ecosystem and allow terminal power users to make the most out of llms.

 <p align="center">
   <img src="assets/workflow.gif" />